List of Stranger Things characters: Vecna

-Vecna is revealed to be Henry Creel, Victor Creel's son who was born with telepathic abilities.
-Henry grew up with a deeply misanthropic view of humanity after being ostracized throughout his childhood.
-He came to resent his family for their perceived hypocrisy, having learned that his father mistakenly bombed the home of an innocent family during World War II.
+Vecna was born Henry Creel, who as a child stumbled upon a scientist in a cave possessing a mysterious briefcase.
+Despite the scientist's urges, Henry opened the case and found a stone that telepathically connected him to an alternate dimension known as the Abyss, where the Mind Flayer exerted influence over his psyche.
+Henry gradually fell further under the influence of the Mind Flayer, becoming hateful of humanity as a result; he particularly came to resent his family for their perceived hypocrisy, having learned that his father Victor mistakenly bombed the home of an innocent family during World War II.
 In the 1950s, he terrorized and murdered his mother and sister in his family's house using his powers, but the exertion put him in a coma while his father was arrested for the murders and placed in a psychiatric institution.
-Henry was placed in the care of Dr. Brenner, who made him test subject One in Brenner's attempts to replicate Henry's powers in other children.
+Henry was placed in the care of Dr. Brenner, who made him the first test subject in Brenner's attempts to replicate Henry's powers in other children by transfusing them with his blood.

 As an adult, Henry was made an orderly at Hawkins Lab to help oversee Brenner's experiments on a number of superpowered children, including Eleven.
-Brenner placed an implant (dubbed "Soteria") in Henry's neck that suppressed his powers and dubbed Subject 001.
+Brenner placed an implant (dubbed "Soteria") in Henry's neck that suppressed his powers.
 In 1979, Henry befriended Eleven amidst her being bullied by other subjects, and pointed out to her that she and the rest of the lab's occupants were prisoners.
-Sympathizing with Henry's plight after witnessing him being punished by Brenner, Eleven destroyed the Soteria implant, restoring his powers.
+Sympathizing with Henry's plight after witnessing him being tortured by Brenner, Eleven destroyed the Soteria implant, restoring his powers.
 Henry massacred all the other children and most of the lab's staff and attempted to kill Eleven after she refused to help him eradicate the rest of humanity.
-Eleven overpowered Henry and sent him into the Upside Down, where he became disfigured by lightning injuries and prolonged exposure to its toxic environment.
-Henry discovered various creatures residing in the realm, and used his powers to control them, the Mind Flayer being the result of his manipulations.
+Eleven overpowered Henry and sent him into the Abyss, where he became disfigured by lightning injuries and prolonged exposure to its toxic environment.
+Henry discovered various creatures residing in the realm, as well as the Mind Flayer, with which he had come to share a consciousness; he was thus able to control the creatures in the Abyss via their shared hive mind.
+Eleven's unwitting contact with one of the creatures during Brenner's experiments on her created a wormhole between Earth and the Abyss known as the Upside Down, allowing Henry to return to Hawkins to prey on its residents.